 Hermione, our Hillbrook Hound

-Eighteen months ago, Loris our Librarian said to Hillbrook’s Principal, Geoff Newton “Let’s get a school dog”.
+In 2018, Loris our Librarian said to Hillbrook’s then Principal, Geoff Newton “Let’s get a school dog”.
 Geoff, known for his preference towards cats, wasn’t sure a dog was the right fit for a school, and not to mention all the paperwork getting a dog would entail.
-Well, fast forward to now and Hermione is one of our favourite staff members.
-Even Mr Newton has been known to stop by the library for a cuddle or two.
+Well, fast forward eighteen months and Hermione has become a much loved member of staff.

 If you were wondering what a dog at a school might get up to, we asked Hermione to share a day in her life with you.